Our history and the Bateson legacy

 In 1993, Ingham was made director of the newly formed Developmental Genetics Programme (DGP) at The University of Sheffield.
 He, in turn, recruited a cohort of developmental biologists who themselves used a diverse range of species to address a variety of basic and applied biological problems.

 In 2004, the DGP evolved into the MRC Centre for Developmental and Biomedical Genetics (CDBG).
-This new centre expanded on the work of the DGP and provided an encouraging environment for developmental biologists to work with clinician scientists.
+This new centre expanded on the work of the DGP to more explicitly aim to understand human disease.
+With this aim, the Centre became one of the first centres explicitly encouraging developmental biologists to work with clinician scientists.

 The primary aim of CDBG was to stimulate the translation of the findings discovered in non-mammalian model systems in to the development of new treatments that could be used in the clinic.

-In 2009, Professor Marysia Placzek (herself recruited previously by Ingham) took over the directorship of CDBG.
-She has fostered further successful interactions between developmental biologists and clinicians at Sheffield University and it is on that exceptionally strong foundation that The Bateson Centre now sits.
+In 2009, Professor Marysia Placzek (herself recruited previously by Ingham) took over the directorship of the MRC Centre.
+She led the Centre through the transition to University Research Centre and the rebranding to The Bateson Centre, in honour of William Bateson.
+As director, Placzek fostered further successful interactions between developmental biologists and clinicians at The University of Sheffield and it is on that exceptionally strong foundation that The Bateson Centre now builds.

 The Bateson Centre